particle-iot/device-os/hal/src/core-v2/readme.md

 dfu-util -d 2b04:d006 -a 1 -s 2082 -D cloud_public.der
 ```

-### Registering your Photon's Public Key
+### Registering your Photon

-To register the public key, we need the device ID.
+To register the device, we need the device ID.
 First reset the device - it will start by entering setup mode (flashing blue LED.)

 Then fetch the device ID, either using